Best things to do in New York City

 One of the best things to do in New York is to simply hang out in a beautiful park.
 Our favourite place, well one of them was Bryant Park behind the New York Central Library.
 The Library has a lovely reading room available in the park and you can peruse the latest novel or newspapers, play a game of bowls, ping pong or even get down to the park for a film in the evening.
 Canadian libraries should follow Bryant Park’s example.

 Central Park is also a New York City sightseeing must, the park is immaculate, no smoking is allowed within the park and it has a quiet and peaceful charm about it.
+There are many things to do in Central Park for everyone from kids to adults to tourists to locals.
 The Park was created in 1853 as a way to “improve public health and contribute greatly to the formation of civil society”.
 The success of the Park started the urban park movement in America building a way to create National Parks across the country.